11 Best Things to Do in St. Thomas

 More often than not, you kick off your cruise vacation in a city port battling the kinds of stresses —traffic, pollution, sirens — that you’re on vacation to escape.
 Then there’s St. Thomas.
-As a U.S. Virgin Island, it’s got the ease of a domestic port — your cellphone works and everyone speaks English — with the allure of a foreign locale.
+As a U.S. Virgin Island, it’s got the ease of a domestic port — your cell phone works and everyone speaks English — with the allure of a foreign locale.
 So put your feet up, grab a rum punch, and watch your ship come in because here's our list of the 11 best things to do in St. Thomas.

 Steal: Frenchman’s Reef – Overlooking Charlotte Amalie Harbor, this 478-room Marriott hotel gives you a stunning preview of what’s to come with panoramic views of the turquoise Caribbean.
 A $48 million renovation completed in 2011 added modern elegance to guest rooms with herringbone carpets, hardwood headboards, and a tropical palette.